-Qualified undergraduate students who plan to earn a thesis-based master's degree in mechanical engineering may enroll in the program's accelerated M.S. program, which enables students to begin working on a master's degree while still an undergraduate.
+Qualified undergraduate students who plan to earn a master's degree in Mechanical Engineering may enroll in the program's accelerated M.S. degree program, which enables students to begin working on a master's degree while still an undergraduate.
 Students apply for the accelerated M.S. program in the second semester of their junior year.
 Upon entering the accelerated M.S. program, students may take up to 9 credit hours of courses for graduate credit while still an undergraduate.
 Of these, up to 6 credit hours of 200-level or higher courses can be counted toward both the B.S. and the M.S. degrees, subject to approval of the student's graduate advisor.
 Students in the accelerated M.S. program typically begin work toward their master's thesis starting in the summer following their junior year.

-To be admitted to the accelerated M.S. program, students must have a cumulative grade point average of 3.2 at the time of application, and they must submit a letter of application to the Graduate Program Coordinator naming a faculty member who has agreed to serve as their graduate advisor.
+To apply for the accelerated M.S. program, students must have a cumulative grade point average of at least 3.2 at the time of application, and they must submit a letter of application to the Graduate Program Coordinator naming a faculty member who has agreed to serve as their graduate advisor and complete the Graduate College application.